Museo de Antioquia is the most popular museum in Medellín. In addition, it’s considered one of the city’s top tourist attractions.

 Museo de Antioquia is conveniently located a very short walk from the Parque Berrio metro station on Line A. In front of the museum is Plaza Botero and Rafael Uribe Palace of Culture.

-In addition, taxis or Uber is an alternative way to get there.
-You can ask any taxi or Uber driver to take you to Museo de Antioquia.
+In addition, taxis are an alternative way to get there.
+You can ask any taxi driver to take you to Museo de Antioquia.
 Every driver in the city will know where it is.
 And it is normally relatively easy to catch taxis on the street outside the museum.

 During the day, there will be many tourists in the area taking photos.
 But still take care to watch your valuables.
 There is normally a noticeable police presence, so it is relatively safe.
 However, keep in mind that street crime is common in El Centro, particularly after dark.